Red meat is not bad for you. Now blue-green meat, that’s bad for you!

 zest, and garlic.
 Add the shrimp stir to coat.
 Cover and refrigerate

-for at least 1 hour and not more than 3 hours.2.
-Soak the skewers.
-Cut each lemon into 8 wedges and remove
+for at least 1 hour and not more than 3 hours.

 seeds.
 Thread the shrimp and the lemon on the skewers.
 Season